 Blueberry Banana Muffins are so delicious and easy to make.
-These Blueberry Banana Muffins are made with a few pantry ingredients, and are so moist and bursting with juicy blueberries.
+Made with a few pantry ingredients, they are so moist and bursting with juicy blueberries.
 They’re perfect for a breakfast treat or an after school snack!

 We love our muffins here at I Knead to Eat and so I though it was time to introduce you to another muffin favourite…these Blueberry Banana Muffins.